List of medications for dry cough. Review of cough reflex suppressants. What you need to know during treatment

 The main contraindications are:

-• gestation stage and lactation period.
-Their use is possible only if they are made on the basis of herbs and are really necessary for treatment;
+• stage of gestation and lactation period.
+Their use is possible only if they are made from herbs and are truly necessary for treatment;

 • sputum discharge.
-For diseases accompanied by abundant secretion of mucus from the bronchi, it is prohibited to take such medications.
-If you suppress the cough reflex, then sputum will accumulate and lead to an increase in the inflammatory process;
+For diseases accompanied by excessive secretion of mucus from the bronchi, taking such medications is prohibited.
+If you suppress the cough reflex, sputum will accumulate and lead to increased inflammation;

-• diseases of the kidneys and liver.
-The disintegration of the components occurs precisely in the liver, after which they enter and are excreted by the kidneys.
-With renal and hepatic insufficiency, an overdose will occur;
+• kidney and liver diseases.
+The breakdown of the components occurs in the liver, after which they enter and are excreted by the kidneys.
+In case of renal and liver failure, an overdose will occur;

 • childhood.
-Usually, antitussives are not prescribed for babies under 3 years old.
-But there are combination preparations based on herbs that can be taken in young children.
+Typically, antitussives are not prescribed to children under 3 years of age.
+But there are combination drugs based on herbs that can be taken by young children.

-The secrets of the success of the treatment lie in the correct intake of pills and syrups.
-If you do not follow the instructions, then patients develop a withdrawal syndrome.
-That is, if the funds are not received, the patient's condition deteriorates sharply.
+The secrets of treatment success lie in correct intake tablets and syrups.
+If you do not follow the instructions, patients experience withdrawal symptoms.
+That is, if the drug does not arrive, the patient’s condition deteriorates sharply.